Iterable/iterable-swift-sdk/README.md

 Congratulations!
 You can now send remote push notifications to your device from Iterable!
 Please note that you can't send push notifications until you set the userId or email.
 Please see sample applications to see a reference implementation.

-### Deep Linking
+### Deep linking

 Deep linking allows a uniform resource identifier (URI) to link to a specific location within your mobile app rather than simply launching the app.

-#### Handling Links from Push Notifications
+#### Handling links from push notifications

 Push notifications and action buttons may have `openUrl` actions attached to them.
-When a URL is specified, the SDK first calls `urlDelegate` specified in your `IterableConfig` object.
+When a URL is specified, the SDK first calls the `urlDelegate` specified in your `IterableConfig` object.
 You can use this delegate to handle `openUrl` actions the same way as you handle normal deep links.
 If the delegate is not set or if it returns `false` (the default), the SDK will open Safari with that URL.
-If you want to navigate to a UIViewController on receiving a deep link, you should do so in the `urlDelegate`.
+If you want to navigate to a view controller on receiving a deep link, do so in the `urlDelegate`.

 In the code below, `DeepLinkHandler` is a custom handler which is reponsible for deep link navigation.
 You have to provide implementation for deep link navigation.
-Please see [sample application](https://github.com/Iterable/swift-sdk/blob/master/sample-apps/swift-sample-app?raw=true) for a reference implementation.
+Please see [sample application](https://github.com/Iterable/swift-sdk/blob/master/sample-apps/swift-sample-app/swift-sample-app/DeeplinkHandler.swift) for a reference implementation of DeeplinkHandler.

 *Swift*